Custom Decoders

 Header banner

-Across the top is a label that shows the exact folder being read: Registry folder: <path>.
+Across the top is a label that shows the exact folder being read: My Decoder Library folder: <path>.
 The path is a clickable link that opens that folder in your file explorer.
-If the list of decoders ever looks wrong, the banner tells you immediately which folder the picker is looking at.
+This is your My Decoder Library folder; built-ins come from the application and are not in it.

 Filter

 Below the banner is a search box labeled Filter:.
-Typing in it filters the table to rows whose Name or Description matches what you typed, case-insensitive.
+Typing in it filters the table to rows that match what you typed in any column (Name, Type, or Description), case-insensitive.

 Columns

-Click a column header to sort.
+Click a column header to sort - sorting by Type groups your decoders apart from the built-ins.
 The Description column is the elastic one and grows as you resize the dialog.

 Live refresh

-The picker watches the decoder folder while it is open.
-If you add, rename, delete, or edit any .py file in the folder (in Explorer or any other editor), the table refreshes within about a quarter-second without losing the row you had selected.
+The picker watches your My Decoder Library folder while it is open.
+If you add, rename, delete, or edit any .py file in it (in Explorer or any other editor), the table refreshes within about a quarter-second without losing the row you had selected.

 Buttons

-- Open Decoder Folder - opens the registry folder in your file explorer.
+• Open My Decoder Library - opens your My Decoder Library folder in your file explorer.
 Same as the link in the banner.

 Picking the same decoder twice